Eat & Drink

 Harrison's Food and Wine

-Named after its friendly owner Tony Harrison, Harrison's Food and Wine is an unsuspecting gem on Hamilton's Tudor Street.
-The space and ambience is relaxed, but the food is sophisticated – think Cuttlefish & Chorizo Over Coals, Beef Tartare with dijon mayo & croutes, and Confit Duck with red wine lentils and blood orange marmalade.
+Named after its owner, Tony Harrison, Harrison's Food and Wine is an unsuspecting gem on Hamilton's Tudor Street.
+The space and ambience is relaxed and the food is sophisticated.

 Where: 108 Tudor St, Hamilton